-It’s no secret that, while the internet has been an enormous and efficient connector of people across the globe, the internet has also fueled and perpetuated a number of huge issues in our society—and not always for the better.
+It’s no secret that, while the internet has been an enormous and efficient connector of people across the globe, the internet has also fueled and perpetuated a number of huge issues in our society.

 One of the most prominent of these negative impacts is the child sexual exploitation industry’s dark relationship with the internet.

-Before the internet’s inception, it was both more difficult and more risky for sexual predators to find potential victims and sell them to clients.
+Before the internet’s inception, it was both more difficult and riskier for sexual predators to find potential victims and sell them to clients.
 Now, with the growth of technology, finding and selling human beings has become as simple as a few clicks.

 And while it’s not a guarantee that every child on the internet will come in contact with a predator who wants to kidnap them or physically control them and exploit them, it absolutely does happen.